brson/wasm-opt-rs/notes.md

   it will rebuild the C++ code from scratch.
 The lack of incremental recompilation is a limitation self-imposed by not using cmake or other external build system.
-- `wasm-opt` on Windows does not support extended unicode paths (probably anything non-ASCII).
+- `wasm-opt` on Windows does not support extended Unicode paths (probably anything non-ASCII).
 This is a [limitation of binaryen](https://github.com/brson/wasm-opt-rs/issues/40) and not a regression of the bindings.
 It may or may not be fixed in the future.
 The APIs will